I got a little sidetracked with Evan’s birthday yesterday, but I still have very important (not actually) Labour Day glamping things to talk about.

 We kayaked for a few hours, on the way back stopping on a rocky island for a break.
 The island had a beach, so it was perfect for swimming.

 After returning the kayaks we headed back to the yurt for lunch.
 Bacon cheeseburgers.
 Ohhhh my God.

 So good.
-I don’t know if it was because we worked up such an appetite with all the kayaking, or just the addition of the bacon…but man, I could eat that every day.
+I don’t know if it was because we worked up such an appetite with all the kayaking, or just the addition of the bacon, or if it’s because food tastes better when you’re camping!
+But man, I felt like I could eat that every day.

 After lunch we headed back down to the beach to do more swimming.